On the support of extremal martingale measures with given marginals: the countable case: The Weak Exact Predictable Representation Property

 \begin{remark} \emph{Notice that by defining the WEP as a property of a given set of paths $S$, we possibly include sets that cannot be supports of martingale probability measures, as seen on the previous example when, for instance, $y_1 > y_2 > x >0$.
 More generally, if the WEP holds for some set $S \subset X \times Y$ and if $m: \mathbb R_+ \to \mathbb R_+$ is an application such that $id+m$ is invertible, where $id$ stands for the identity map, then the WEP holds for the set $S_m = \{(x+m(x), y): (x,y) \in S \}$ as well.
 Indeed, consider a function $f : S_m \to \mathbb R$ and let $(\varphi, h, \psi)$ be the decomposition of the function $g(x,y)=f(x+m(x), y)$.
 We have $f(x+m(x), y) =\varphi(x)+h(x)(y-x)-\psi(y)=\varphi(x)+h(x)m(x)+h(x)(y-(x+m(x)))-\psi(y)$ so that by setting

 the WEP for $S_m$ follows since $id+m$ is invertible.
 This shows in particular that the WEP is a property of purely geometric and combinatorial nature.}\end{remark}

-We conclude this section with showing that the WEP is a sufficient condition for the extremality of a measure $Q$ in $\mathcal M(\mu,\nu)$ when either the support of $\mu$ or the one of $\nu$ are finite.
+We conclude this section with showing that the WEP is a sufficient condition for the extremality of a measure $Q$ in $\mathcal M(\mu,\nu)$ when the support of $\nu$ is essentially ``generated'' by finitely many points in the support of $\mu$ (see the statement of the following proposition).
+This happens, for instance, when either the support of $\mu$ or the one of $\nu$ are finite.
 This is not surprising since the WEP is {\it exact} on the support of $Q$.

+In those situations, one can get for free the integrability of the terms in the WEP decomposition, and therefore the extremality.